What Is Transpersonal Therapy

 “An individual has not started living until he can rise above the narrow confines of his individualistic concerns to the broader concerns of all humanity.”

 Fundamentally as previously stated, an understanding of the unconscious is also central to Transpersonal Psychotherapy.
 The work of Carl Jung is most prominent in this area.
 The interface between awareness, the unconscious, non-conscious and transpersonal experiences are fluid to a lesser or greater degree depending upon the depth of inner work an individual has undertaken.

 “When an inner situation is not made conscious

 – Carl Jung

-In conclusion, at the heart of a Transpersonal Psychotherapy practice is integration of time honoured spiritual wisdom practices and experiences, with the latest science of consciousness, the unconscious, and psychology.
+In conclusion, at the heart of a Transpersonal Psychotherapy practice is integration of time honoured spiritual wisdom practices and experiences, with the latest science of consciousness, the non and un-conscious, and ego psychology.
 Transpersonal Psychotherapy is a holistic encompassing approach to our humanity.
 It respects the multifaceted aspects of our experiences, many of which some people find difficult to speak about in conventional psychological therapy.
 A trained Transpersonal Therapist can offer a facilitated exploration of your essential nature and broader consciousness and spiritual experiences with a deep understanding, and without judgement.